ARM-software/psa-api/doc/ext-pqc/api/mldsa.rst

 .. rubric:: Contexts

 All ML-DSA algorithms can be used with contexts, which enables domain-separation when signatures are made of different message structures with the same key.
+Context values are arbitrary strings between zero and 255 bytes in length.

 *   The signature functions without a context parameter provide a zero-length context when computing or verifying ML-DSA signatures.
 *   To provide a context, use the ``psa_xxxx_with_context()`` signature functions with a context parameter, such as :code:`psa_sign_message_with_context()`.